optimalisatie/forum-topic-to-epub-ebook/README.md

 ### Download ebook

-A demo `.epub` ebook is available in this repository.
+A demo ebook is available in this repository.

 **On the absurd hegemony of science**
 _A book without an end...
 One of the most popular philosophy discussion topics in recent history._